How to Identify Fraudulent Moving Companies

 Not only is this an effective way to compare initial costs, it’s also perfect for identifying suspiciously low estimate rates that stand out from the crowd.
 If a moving company is promoting a rate way lower than its competition, there are two possibilities.
 One, they plan on jacking up your total price with hidden fees, or two, their services and resources (trucks, boxes, equipment, etc. etc.) are lackluster at best.

 There are a slew of moving companies available for hire, and it’s important to be able to differentiate between the legitimate ones and their fraudulent counterparts.
-Those aforementioned tactics are effective at determining a moving company’s true nature.
+Those aforementioned tactics are effective at determining potential moving scams.